 We have current and non-current contract liability balances primarily relating to our firmware update provisioning and digital rights management validation services.
+Contract liabilities are included within other accrued liabilities in our consolidated balance sheets.

 Changes in the carrying amount of contract liabilities were as follows: